Chromfalke/AtrociousSort/README.md

 This project's purpose is to provide Rust with blazingly fast (not guaranteed) implementations of some of the most useless sorting algorithms out there.

 List of planned algorithms
-- Quantum Bogo Sort
+- Quantum Bogo Sort (As soon as I can figure out how to access other universes)
-- Schrodinger's Sort
 - Tableflip Sort (╯°□°)╯︵ ┻━┻
-- Stooge Sort

 List of implemented algorithms
 - Stalinsort